cpen333/cpen333.github.io/_labs/mutex.md

 ### Maps

 Maps are *incredibly* useful data structures.
-Conceptually, they are quite simple: all they do is associate pairs of data together.
+Conceptually, they are quite simple: they associate pairs of data together.
 Think about an array or vector.
 When you set `array[10] = "Steve"`, in some sense you are associating the number 10 with the name *Steve*.
-You can later retrieve the name associated with number 10 using the `std::string name = array[10]`.
+You can later retrieve the name associated with number 10 using `std::string name = array[10]`.

-Maps allow us to generalize this, associating pretty much any type of data with any other type of data.
-For example, we can have a map of strings to numbers using
+Maps generalize this, associating pretty much any type of data with any other type of data.
+For example, we can have a map of strings to numbers:
 ```cpp
 #include <map>
 //...